 Students with the Media B.A. with the Media Science concentration can take their education in many directions.
 They are well prepared to work in advertising, consulting groups, independent media production, business, public television, major network television, internet-based media companies, federal or state government, media and interactive media research, education, or as entrepreneurs.

-Graduates with the degree may become public opinion researchers, audience analysts, creative directors, advertising and marketing professionals, station managers, corporate media executives, information analysts, entrepreneurs, journalists, and educators, among a variety of other careers.
+Initial and long-term destinations for graduates include positions in many job sectors: public opinion researchers, audience analysts, creative directors, advertising and marketing professionals, station managers, corporate media executives, information analysts, entrepreneurs, journalists, and educators, among a variety of other careers.

 Want to see where your fellow majors go right after graduating from IU?
 Check out the Walter Center’s First Destinations survey!

 Need more ideas?
 The Occupational Outlook Handbook from the Bureau of Labor Statistics offers career information about hundreds of occupations.